-We are now accepting applications for the 2014-2016 fellowship.
-A fellow will be selected by April and will begin the program on July 1, 2014.
-The postmarked and online submission deadline is Friday, January 24, 2014.
+We are no longer accepting applications for the 2014-2016 fellowship.
+A fellow will be selected in April and will begin the program on July 1, 2014.
+Instructions for applying to the 2015-2017 fellowship will be posted in late fall.

 The American Prospect’s Writing Fellows Program offers journalists at the beginning of their career the opportunity to spend two full years at the magazine in Washington, D.C., developing their journalistic skills.
 Each fellow is expected to contribute regularly to the website and to the print edition.
 For the July 1, 2014, through June 30, 2016, fellowship we are seeking candidates with strong writing and analytical abilities who are as comfortable generating article ideas as they are relying on assignments.
 A passion for politics, policy, and digital journalism is a prerequisite.
 Prior journalism experience is not required.
 We are committed to a diverse workplace and to supporting our people with ongoing career-development opportunities.
 People of color and women are strongly encouraged to apply.

 The goal of the program is to ensure that fellows develop the relationships, track record, credibility, and clips to pursue a career in journalism.
 Past fellows have gone on to take leadership roles at the Prospect as well as to work and write for The New York Times, The New Republic, The Atlantic, Slate, The Washington Post, The Daily Beast, The Boston Globe, and many other publications.